Food And Drink

 Less than 20 minutes drive beyond Bridport is Furleigh Estate, a prize winning vineyard and winery.
 If you’d like to try some English wine you can book a vineyard tour and tasting with them.

 Keep an eye out for food festivals across the county.
 Pick up tips as you watch demonstrations by chefs and experts.
-Local festivals include the Spring Tide Food Festival at Hive Beach in May, Bridport Food Festival in June and Mark Hix’s Food Rocks festival in Lyme Regis in early September.
+The most local festival is the Bridport Food Festival, held in June.